For Boys Only: Reception

 Publishers Weekly wrote that "this graphically fresh and topically diverse collection should capture the imagination of its target audience."

-A New York Times review says, "The overall problem with all this mountainous stuff, thunked helter-skelter into these boy books, whether Roarke’s Drift, Andrewsarchus Mongoliensis (a giant wolf-like animal that may have eaten beached whales), the invention of the juice-box (1980) or strategies for winning at rock-paper-scissors: It all cooks up into a saltless stew that won't offend the palates of kids or chickens".
+A New York Times review said, "The overall problem with all this mountainous stuff, thunked helter-skelter into these boy books, whether Roarke’s Drift, Andrewsarchus Mongoliensis (a giant wolf-like animal that may have eaten beached whales), the invention of the juice-box (1980) or strategies for winning at rock-paper-scissors: It all cooks up into a saltless stew that won't offend the palates of kids or chickens."

-It was also reviewed in School Library Journal and was an American Library Association "Quick Pick."
+It was also reviewed in School Library Journal, and was an American Library Association Quick Picks for Reluctant Young Adult Readers selection.

 The book is part of the New York Public Library's "Books For The Teenage."